 This service provides you with the following:

 A Comprehensive Chemical Analysis and Soil Texture Assessment of your green’s soil (rootzone).
-You will receive a soil sampling kit with instructions for taking and returning (freepost) your soil samples to the lab.
+You will receive soil sample bags with instructions for taking and returning (freepost) your soil samples to the lab.

 I will personally interpret and report back to you on the lab results with a full report detailing all Primary, Secondary and Trace elements, Cation Exchange Capacity, Base Saturation, Electrical Conductivity, Organic Matter, pH and your soil’s position on the Soil Texture Triangle (assessed by the Laser Diffraction method).